|Nutrition Facts (per serving)|

 Another great advantage to using avocados when you make chocolate pudding is it’s an easy, no-cook recipe.
 Just add all the ingredients to a food processor, give it a whirl, and you’re minutes away from an amazing chocolate pudding without any tedious stirring over a stovetop, making this no-cook chocolate avocado pudding a go-to dessert on hot summer days.

 We like to use homemade almond milk, but any non-dairy, store-bought milk will work well in this recipe.
-Natural, unrefined sugar, like maple syrup, also ensures that this dessert, while decadent in taste, keeps a healthy balance.
+Natural, unrefined sugar, like maple syrup, also ensures that this dessert, while decadent in taste, keeps a good balance.
 Chocolate and orange pair beautifully together, so we couldn’t resist adding a squeeze of fresh orange juice to this pudding, too.
 For a pure chocolate flavor, feel free to omit the juice, and add an extra tablespoon of almond milk.

 We're tempted to say whipped cream is optional, but who are we kidding?
 A dollop of dairy-free whipped cream, and fresh raspberries seal the deal on this easy-to-make sweet treat.

 1 ripe avocado

-- 3 tablespoons maple syrup
+3 tablespoons maple syrup

-- 2 tablespoons (15 grams) cocoa powder
+2 tablespoons (15 grams) cocoa powder

-- 1 teaspoon (5 ml) vanilla extract
+1 teaspoon (5 milliliters) vanilla extract

-- Pinch of fine sea salt
+Pinch of fine sea salt

-- Fresh raspberries, to serve
+Fresh raspberries, to serve